 How to get to Bang Krachao Island?

 You can visit Bang Krachao by boat from the Silom business district.
-Catch the MRT to Klong Toei and from there you can get a taxi to the Klong Toei Pier.
+Catch the MRT to Klong Toei (exit 2) and from there you can get a taxi to the Klong Toei Pier.
 At this pier you can get a longtailboat to the island (takes about five minutes).
-There are also suppose to be boats from Bang Na and Chong Nonsee.
+There are also boats from Bang Na and Chong Nonsee.

 Tip 1.
 Join a bicycle tour of go by yourself.

 If you’re interested in the bicycle tour of Paul you can contact him on mad_muiller[at]yahoo.com or you can contact the Bangkok Tree House Hotel stay[at]bangkoktreehouse.com.
 There are some other bicycle tours running (we can also recommend Follow Me Bangkok Tours).
 If you want to go by yourself, there is good map in the Bangkok Tree House Hotel.
 There are also multiple bicycle rental places on the island.

 Tip 2.
 Go on a firefly tour with a local boat.

 Bang Krachao is probably not the best firefly spot in the world, but we did see a fair amount of them.
 These flickering little insects are a unique sight.
 A firefly tour is about 30THB per person.

 Tip 3.
 Enjoy an amazing view on Bangkok’s city centre.

 From the island you have an amazing view on Bangkok’s business district and it’s harbor.